Indian Railways coaching stock

-Indian Railways coaching stock consists of various travel class passenger coaches, freight wagons apart from specialized and dedicated coaching stock for other uses.
-Indian Railways operates India's railway system and comes under the purview of the Ministry of Railways of Government of India.
-As of 2022, it operates over 8000 trains daily with a inventory of 318,196 freight wagons and 84,863 passenger coaches.
-The rolling stock is manufactured by five units owned by Indian Railways, four public sector units and one private company.
+Indian Railways coaching stock consists of various travel-classes of passenger coaches, freight wagons, and other specialised coaching stock for specific uses.
+The Indian Railways, which operates India's railway system, comes under the purview of the Ministry of Railways of the Government of India.
+As of 2022, it operates over 8,000 trains daily using an inventory of 84,863 passenger coaches and 318,196 freight wagons.
+The rolling stock is manufactured by five units owned by the Indian Railways, four public sector units, and one private company.

 History

-The rail coaches were manufactured in India from 1956 when the Integral coach factory was established.
-The coaches based on a prototype by a Swiss company and were termed as ICF coaches.
-These coaches, manufactured from 1955 to 2018, were largely in use till the early 2010s.
-The ICF coaches were replaced by newer LHB coaches designed by Linke-Hofmann-Busch of Germany.
+The rail coaches were manufactured in India from 1956, when the Integral Coach Factory was established.
+The coaches were based on a prototype by a Swiss company and were termed ICF coaches.
+These coaches, manufactured from 1956 to 2018, were largely in use till the early 2010s.
+The ICF coaches were replaced by the newer LHB coaches designed by Linke-Hofmann-Busch of Germany.
 In the 1960s, Electric multiple units (EMU) were developed for short-haul and local routes.
-In 2018, ICF rolled-out a semi-high speed train-set designed to be equipped with fully air-conditioned coaches with modern facilities and capable of reaching speeds of over 160 kph.
-In the late 2010s, Indian railways started upgrading the coaches of select trains from LHB to new Tejas coaches with enhanced features.
+In 2018, ICF rolled out a semi-high speed trainset designed to be equipped with fully air-conditioned coaches with modern facilities and capable of reaching speeds of over 160 kph.
+In the late 2010s, Indian Railways started upgrading the coaches of select trains from LHB to new Tejas coaches with enhanced features.

 Coaching stock

-The Indian Railways offers various travel classes on its coaches, various freight wagons, apart from specialized and dedicated coaching stock for other uses.
-As of 2022, Indian Railways rolling stock consisted of 318,196 freight wagons and 84,863 passenger coaches.
+The Indian Railways offers various travel classes on its coaches and various freight wagons, apart from specialized and dedicated coaching stock for other uses.
+As of 2022, the Indian Railways' rolling stock consisted of 318,196 freight wagons and 84,863 passenger coaches.
 The coaches are manufactured by the following units: